babsey/nest-desktop-legacy/docs/user/faq.rst

   by clicking the right mouse button on node shape in network sketch or node toolbar in the controller.

 How can I change the color cycle of nodes?
-  In the network configuration you find the way to change the color cycle.
+  In the network settings you find the way to change the color cycle.

 How can I delete node/link?
   You find this method in the context menu of the node or link